 For this use-case, please connect your device to the “CERN-Visitors” Wi-Fi network.

 You should be redirected to the “CERN Visitor Wi-Fi” registration portal.
 If not (as this is device dependant), open a web browser and you will see the registration portal.

 This portal provides registration-free access to a limited number of publicly available CERN websites.
 For full internet access, you need to agree with the CERN computing rules and register by providing your email address and a mobile phone number to which an access code will be sent by SMS.
-Once you have received and entered the access code, you will be able to access remote web sites (via http and https) as well as other authorised services such as e-mail, VPN and SSH.
+Once you have received and entered the access code, you will be able to access remote web sites (via http and https on standard tcp ports only) as well as some other authorised services such as e-mail, VPN and SSH.